 Sketch of Togetherness – related.
-Encounters as coping strategie
+Encounters as coping strategies

 In this context Alexandra Hennig, Mona De Weerdt and Lea Moro asked whether and how encounters can serve as artistic and personal coping strategies.
 The starting point of their lecture performance was the premise that the encounter with another person releases the potential to question familiar patterns of explanation, inscribed perspectives and one’s own lived reality.
-In the form of a video installation, live spoken text collages and a communal meal, the long-term project series Sketch of Togetherness was examined and negotiated in terms of its political, artistic and social dimensions and potentials.
-Instead of offering direct solutions, they presented practices and questions, moments of encounter as temporary communities and complicities – places dedicated to longing and commitment.
+In the form of a video installation, live spoken text collages and a communal meal, the long-term project series Sketch of Togetherness was examined and negotiated in terms of its political, artistic, social dimensions and potential.
+Rather than seeking answers, they presented practices and questions, moments of encounter as temporary communities and complicities – places dedicated to longing and commitment.